mikependon/RepoDB.NET/pages/features/connectionpersistency.md

 #### CreateConnection Method

 This method behaves differently based on the type of the persistency you had chosen.

-When using the `PerCall`, calling this method will always create and return a new instance of `IDbConnection` object.
+If it is used with `PerCall`, it always returns a new instance of `IDbConnection` object.
+If it is used with `Instance`, it always return the already created instance of `IDbConnection` object.

-When using the `Instance`, calling this method will always return the already created instance of `IDbConnection` object.
-However, by passing the value of `true` in the `force` argument, a new instance of `IDbConnection` object is being returned.
+Simply set the value of `force` argument to  `true` if you wish to always return a new instance of `IDbConnection` object.

 #### Dispose Process

 If you are using the `PerCall`, the instance of the `IDbConnection` object is always being disposed right after the method call.

-By using the `Instance`, the active instance of the `IDbConnection` object is only being disposed when the repository object is being disposed.

-> Please be aware of when to call the repository `Dispose()` method when you are using the `Instance`, otherwise it will behaved unexpectedly.
+However, if you are using the `Instance`, the active instance of the `IDbConnection` object is only being disposed when the parent repository object is being disposed.
+Please be aware of when to call the repository `Dispose()` method, otherwise it may behave unexpectedly.